gankoji/pisort/README.md

 tunable parameters, can we get valid sort results in a time that's in line with expectations?

+## Profiling

+I thoroughly expect that this project will need to be adjusted, tweaked, and tuned over the course of development to take advantage of the specific hardware we have on hand.
+We'll need to be able to accurately measure performance of the overall system, as well as key subsytems, to search for bottlenecks and optimize them accordingly.

+Also, a convenient build system is probably necessary.
+Makefiles should suffice for a program this small, but ideally the system could invoke profiling/measurement as well for convenience.

 ## Multi-threaded disk manager

+The most important aspect of this part of the project is making sure we saturate the IO bus as thoroughly as possible.
+Any time spent idle is wasted, when IO is the bottleneck.

 ## Multi-threaded GreedSort